 Inclusive Research and Innovation Ecosystems Final Conference

-Join us for the final conference of Horizon 2020 projects, CALIPER and LeTSGEPs, on Gender Equality Plans and gender budgeting in research.
+On 23rd November, Horizon 2020 projects CALIPER and LeTSGEPs held their final conference on Gender Equality Plans and gender budgeting in research.

 Science and scholarship in a changing Europe